Today's Articles

 By the time King called back, Nixon informed him that the meeting had already been arranged to meet at his church.
 Nixon, who could not attend because work took him out of town, took precautions to see that no one was elected to lead the campaign until he returned.
 On his return, he met with Rev. Ralph David Abernathy and Rev. E.N.
 French to plan the program for the next meeting.
 Between them, they came up with a list of demands, a name for the organization, the Montgomery Improvement Association (MIA), and a President, Dr. King.

 Nixon recommended King to Abernathy and French because dealing with the local white power structure had not, in his view, compromised King.
-Things did not go as Nixon envisioned when he met with a larger group of ministers to prepare for that next meeting; however, the ministers were timid, trying to organize a boycott so discreet that white Montgomery would not notice.
+Things did not go as Nixon envisioned when he met with a larger group of ministers to prepare for that next meeting; however, the ministers were timid, trying to organize a boycott so discreetly that white Montgomery would not notice.
 Nixon threatened to denounce them all as cowards, which spurred King to respond that he was no coward.
 King accepted the presidency of the MIA and delivered the keynote address that evening.
 Nixon became the treasurer of the MIA.

 A bomb was set off in front of his home on February 1, 1956.
 The boycott ended successfully, lasting for 381 days, following the United States Supreme Court's decision that Montgomery's segregation policy was unlawful.
 Nixon later described the Montgomery Bus Boycott to an audience of supporters in New York City's Madison Square Garden: I'm from Montgomery, Alabama, a city that's known as the Cradle of the Confederacy, that had stood still for more than ninety-three years until Rosa L. Parks was arrested and thrown in jail like a common criminal.
 Fifty thousand people rose and caught hold of the Cradle of the Confederacy and began to rock it till the Jim Crow rockers began to reel and the segregated slats began to fall out.

 Nixon continued to have sharp disagreements with others in the MIA during those years, expressing resentment at those, including King and Abernathy, who received more credit than those local activists who had put in years struggling against racism; he ultimately resigned as treasurer of the MIA with a bitter letter to King complaining that he had been treated as a child.
 He continued to feud with Montgomery's Black middle-class community for the next decade, losing his leadership status in the wake of political defeats in the late 1960s.
 After retiring from the railroad, he worked as the recreation director of a public housing project.
-Daniel Nixon an important administrator in organizing the Montgomery Bus Boycott, died on February 25, 1987.
+Daniel Nixon, an important administrator who organized the Montgomery Bus Boycott, died on February 25, 1987.

 New Poem Each Day